ismail484/log-analysis/README.md

      - views.sql
      - analysis.py

-2. unzip newsdata.sql.tar.gzusing tar xf newsdata.sql.tar  -C /destination.
+2. Unzip newsdata.sql.tar.gz by typing: tar xf newsdata.sql.tar -C /destination

-3. check if I have already imported my newsdata.sql using (psql=> /list), if exists then escape step4 .
+3. Check if I have already imported my newsdata.sql by typing (psql=> /list), if exists then escape step4 .

-4. if no ,then import newsdata.sql into postgres SQL DB using " psql -d news -f newsdata.sql".
+4. If no ,then Import newsdata.sql into postgres SQL DB by typing: psql -d news -f newsdata.sql.

-5. import all views that I have created ,follow this steps:
+5. Import all views that I have created ,follow this steps:

        a.
 Log into the psql console by typing: psql
        b.
 Connect to the news database with the command: \c news
        c.
 Once connected to the news database, import the views using: \i views.sql ;

-6.  run analysis.py using "python analysis.py"
+6. Run analysis.py by typing: python analysis.py

 Extra Credit Description